-The small, mobile bands of Stone-Age huntergatherers, who created a wealth of rock art, were the ancestors of the Khoekhoe and San of historical times.
-The Khoekhoen and San (the "Hottentots" and "Bushmen" of early European terminology), although collectively known as the Khoisan, are often thought of as distinct peoples.
+The small, mobile bands of Stone-Age huntergatherers, who created a wealth of rock art, were the ancestors of the Khoikhoi and San of historical times.
+The Khoikhoin and San (the "Hottentots" and "Bushmen" of early European terminology), although collectively known as the Khoisan, are often thought of as distinct peoples.

 The former were those who, some 2 000 years ago, adopted a pastoralist lifestyle herding sheep and, later, cattle.
 Whereas the hunter-gatherers adapted to local environments and were scattered across the subcontinent, the herders sought out the pasturelands between modern-day Namibia and the Eastern Cape, which, generally, are near the coast.
 At around the same time, Bantu-speaking agropastoralists began arriving in southern Africa, bringing with them an iron-age culture and domesticated crops.
 After establishing themselves in the well-watered eastern coastal region of southern Africa, these farmers spread out across the interior plateau, or "highveld", where they adopted a more extensive cattle-farming culture.

 Chiefdoms arose, based on control over cattle, which gave rise to systems of patronage and hence hierarchies of authority within communities.
-Cattle exchanges formed the basis of polygamous marriage arrangements, facilitating the accumulation of social power through control over the labour of kin groups and dependants.

 Metallurgical skills, developed in the mining and processing of iron, copper, tin and gold, promoted regional trade and craft specialisation.

 At several archaeological sites, such as Mapungubwe and Thulamela in the Limpopo Valley, there is evidence of sophisticated political and material cultures, based in part on contact with the East African trading economy.
 These cultures, which were part of a broader African civilisation, predate European encroachment by several centuries.
 Settlement patterns varied from the dispersed homesteads of the fertile coastal regions in the east, to the concentrated towns of the desert fringes in the west.

-The farmers did not, however, extend their settlement into the western desert or the winter-rainfall region in the south-west.
+The farmers did not, however, extend their settlement into the western desert or the winterrainfall region in the south-west.
 These regions remained the preserve of the Khoisan until Europeans put down roots at the Cape of Good Hope.